This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 What will happen:

 - An endotracheal tube (ET) connected to a breathing machine may be put into your mouth or nose.
 The tube is used to keep your airway open and help you breathe during surgery.
 Your surgeon may need to insert a pulmonary artery catheter to see how well your heart is working.
 A catheter is a tube that is threaded into your heart through a blood vessel in your chest, neck, arm, or leg.
 Another tube with a small ultrasound sensor on the end may also be moved down into your esophagus.
-This will allow your caregiver to see your heart clearly.
+This will allow your healthcare provider to see your heart clearly.

-- Your caregiver will make a small incision in your chest to insert the endoscope through.
+- Your healthcare provider will make a small incision in your chest to insert the endoscope through.
 Two smaller incisions are also made between the ribs to insert the other instruments.
 Small incisions will be made in the right and left atria (upper chambers) of your heart and then sewn closed.
 This will form scar tissue and a maze where the impulses can travel in only one direction.
 Your surgeon may also use freezing substances, or radiowave, microwave, or ultrasound energy to create these scar tissues.
 The openings and incisions in your chest are then closed with stitches and staples.
 A bandage is placed over your incision to control bleeding.

 After your surgery: